 Cons:

-Best for: MVPs, rapid prototyping, startups with limited infra, or when you need best-in-class models without worrying about hosting.
+Best for: MVPs, rapid prototyping, startups with limited infrastructure, or situations where you need best-in-class models without worrying about hosting.

 You run the model on your own GPU server or local machine.